Design and Graphic Arts

 5 ECTS; 1º Ano, 2º Semestre, 45,0 PL + 15,0 TP + 4,0 O

 Students should understand general chemistry and its application in the graphic processes as well as the variables of chemical processes.
+Development of skills in laboratory practice of Chemistry, by performing some practical works.

 2 - Chemical bonding: Octet rule.
 Covalent bonds, ionic and metal.
 Nomenclature of ionic compounds.

 6 - Organic Chemistry: Alkanes and Cycloalkanes.
 Nomenclature of saturated hydrocarbons.
 Nomenclature of cycloalkanes.
-Functional groups: Alcohols and ethers; Aldehydes and ketones; Carboxylic acids; Esters; The amines; Amides; polymers
+Functional groups: Alcohols and ethers; Aldehydes and ketones; Carboxylic acids; Esters; The amines; Amides; polymers.

 - Gammon, S. e Ebbing, D. (2012).
 General Chemistry.
 Belmont: Brooks/Cole